Tom5521/EduTrack/README.md

 ## Notes

-There is a very high chance that the program will be detected as false positive in windows, here is the total virus scan of the [linux](https://www.virustotal.com/gui/file/0a8fd17aa67cdd287cb95411c316032b633d5041cbbb6942a05c44e31af1dbd9) and [windows](https://www.virustotal.com/gui/file/5aacc038cd20e0f5187526e5073413291df5af35ceb8939b256bc0c0df3fc6b8)
+There is a very high chance that the program will be detected as false positive in windows, here is the virustotal scan of the [linux](https://www.virustotal.com/gui/file/0a8fd17aa67cdd287cb95411c316032b633d5041cbbb6942a05c44e31af1dbd9) and [windows](https://www.virustotal.com/gui/file/5aacc038cd20e0f5187526e5073413291df5af35ceb8939b256bc0c0df3fc6b8)